HuTongsama/learn/Practice/ch01/README.md

 **Exercise 1.22**: Write a program that reads several transactions for the same ISBN.
 Write the sum of all the transactions that were read.

+# Exercises Section 1.5.2
+**Exercise 1.23**: Write a program that reads several transactions and counts how many transactions occur for each ISBN.
+**Exercise 1.24**: Test the previous program by giving multiple transactions representing multiple ISBNs.
+The records for each ISBN should be grouped together.